frostry/improved-signal-leakage-attack/README.md

-# The Implementations of Improved Signal Leakage Attack using Targeted Signal Extraction
+# Signal Leakage Attack using Targeted Signal Extraction

 This software implements a signal leakage attack against the protocols DXL [DXL12], DBS [DBS19], and LBA-PAKE [DBK21].